 Monitoring, Evaluation, and Learning (MEL) systems are at the heart of effective development practice.
-Across sectors such as health, education, agriculture, and livelihoods, organizations invest significant resources in collecting and analyzing data to track progress and assess impact.
-However, a persistent challenge remains: how to ensure that M&E findings are not just produced, but actually used to inform decisions and improve programmes.
+Across sectors such as health, education, agriculture, governance, and livelihoods, organizations invest significant financial, technical, and human resources in collecting and analyzing data to track progress and assess impact.
+These systems are designed to generate evidence that informs decisions, improves programme performance, and ultimately contributes to sustainable development outcomes.

 Data is like garbage.
 You’d better know what you are going to do with it before you collect it.